Common Causes of Hip Pain

 An auto-immune disorder.
 Inflammation-based damage to hip joints caused by an immune system “attack” on joint tissue.
 May affect both young and older adults.

-Damage to hip joint caused by injury or disease, such as cancer, which restricts blood flow to femoral head.
-Without adequate blood supply, bone tissue will die or “necrose’ and collapse.
+Damage to a hip joint caused by injury or disease, such as cancer, which restricts blood flow to the femoral head.
+Without an adequate blood supply, bone tissue will die or “necrose’ and collapse.

 Childhood Hip Disease